Luisa Capetillo: Early life

 Luisa Capetillo Perón was born on October 28, 1882, (Note: Capetillo biographer Norma Valle Ferrer claims that she was born in 1879.
 Researcher Teresa Peña Jordán states, based on archival research, that she was born in 1882.
-A photocopy of a form filled out by Capetillo with the 1882 birthdate is featured in her paper "Luisa Capetillo: una práctica del cuerpo, el pensamiento y la palabra".) in Arecibo, Puerto Rico.
+A photocopy of a form filled out by Capetillo with the 1882 birthdate is featured in her paper "Luisa Capetillo: una práctica del cuerpo, el pensamiento y la palabra".) in Arecibo, Puerto Rico—at the time part of the Spanish Empire.
 Her mother and father both moved there from Europe in the mid-1870s seeking economic opportunity.
 Her father, a Spaniard named Luis Capetillo Echevarría, worked as an administrator at an amusement park.
-When his finances worsened, he found employment as a seasonal laborer in various industries, including agriculture, construction, and dock work.
+When he ran into financial problems, he found employment as a seasonal laborer in various industries, including agriculture, construction, and dock work.
 Her mother, a Frenchwoman named Luisa Margarita Perón, (Note: Originally Perone.
 Perón was a hispanicization.) worked as a governess for a wealthy family before becoming a laundry worker.
-The two were cohabiting together but not legally married when they had Luisa.
-Capetillo was baptized at the church of San Felipe Apóstol on June 24, 1890, when she was seven years old.
+The two were cohabiting but not legally married when Luisa was born.
+Capetillo was baptized at the Cathedral of St. Philip the Apostle on June 24, 1890, when she was seven years old.

-Capetillo received some formal schooling, including at the Doña María Sierra Soler private school, where she received diplomas in geography, grammar, history, religious history, and reading.
-Her father taught her to read and write, though he left Capetillo and her mother some time during her teenage years and never returned.
+Capetillo's father taught her to read and write, though he left Capetillo and her mother sometime during her teenage years and never returned.
+She also received some formal schooling, including at the Doña María Sierra Soler private school, where she received diplomas in geography, grammar, history, religious history, and reading.
 She read extensively, including works by political thinkers such as George Sand, John Stuart Mill, Madeleine Vernet, and Peter Kropotkin.